 In March 2020, the GASB issued Statement No. 94, Public-Private Partnerships and Availability Payment Arrangements.
 The objective of this statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements.
 The statement also provides guidance for accounting and financial reporting for availability payment arrangements in which a government compensates an operator of a nonfinancial asset for services for a period of time in an exchange transaction.
-The provisions of this statement are effective for the Authority's financial statements for the year ending December 31, 2023.
+The provisions of this statement are effective for the Authority's financial statements for the year ended December 31, 2023.
+The Authority adopted this statement during the year ended December 31, 2023, but it did not have a material impact on the financial statements.